gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 R&D AT BIOGEN

 As a leading biotech company, Biogen is seeking to advance the development of new drugs for neurological and neurodegenerative diseases.
-Biogen has teamed up with Accenture Labs and 1QBit, a quantum software startup, to speed up the discovery of new drugs.

 -----------
 R&D AT AMGEN